-Top 10 Ways to Celebrate World Sleep Day
+World Sleep Day: 10 Ways to Celebrate and Improve Your Sleep

-The events of the past year have made it hard for many of us to get a full eight hours of sleep every night.
-In a recent survey we conducted about what keeps Americans awake at night, 41% of participants said anxiety about the future prevents them from catching adequate Z's.
+The events of the past two years have made it hard for many of us to get a full eight hours of sleep every night.
+In fact, in a survey we conducted last year about what keeps Americans awake at night, 41% of participants said anxiety about the future prevents them from catching adequate Z's.

 Hosted by the World Sleep Society, this annual event is “intended to be a celebration of sleep and a call to action on important issues related to sleep, including medicine, education, social aspects, and driving.”